 Each of these treatments can have side effects such as incontinence or impotence.
 Talk to your doctor to make the right choice.

-Don’t wait until you have symptoms to get tested!
-As you can see, it’s important to see a doctor or urologist as soon as possible to prevent symptoms from becoming too advanced and the cancer from spreading.
+Don’t wait until you have symptoms of prostate cancer to get tested!
+As you can see, it’s important to see a doctor or urologist as soon as possible (around your 50’s) to prevent symptoms from becoming too advanced and the cancer from spreading.